SodiqSrb/SwapNet/README.md

 <details>
 <Summary> Option 1: Install with Docker </Summary>

-Many thanks to Urwa Muaz for getting this started.

-You can install and run this code using [Docker](https://docs.docker.com/install/) (specifically community edition, Docker 19.03 or higher) and the provided Docker image.
+Then I will run this code using [Docker](https://docs.docker.com/install/) (specifically community edition, Docker 19.03 or higher) and the provided Docker image.
 Docker enables sharing the same environment across different computers and operating systems.
-This could save you some setup headache; however, there is some developer overhead because you have to interact through Docker.
-If you prefer to build without Docker, skip to Option 2: Conda Install.
-Otherwise, follow the instructions below.

 1. Clone this repo to your computer.